uwefassnacht/ti-sensor-tag-demo/README.md

 ## Overview

-This is a demo showing how to connect a [Texas Instrument SimpleLink SensorTag] (http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/?INTC=SensorTag&HQS=sensortag) via the [IBM Internet of Things Platform] (https://internetofthings.ibmcloud.com/#/) to a [Node-RED](http://nodered.org/) flow running on [IBM Bluemix](http://www.bluemix.net).
+This is a demo showing how to connect a [Texas Instrument SimpleLink SensorTag] (http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/?INTC=SensorTag&HQS=sensortag) via the [IBM Watson Internet of Things Platform] (https://internetofthings.ibmcloud.com/#/) to a [Node-RED](http://nodered.org/) flow running on [IBM Bluemix](http://www.bluemix.net).

 ## Architecture